logsem/clutch/src/diffpriv/private_multiplicative_weights/README.md

 You can add the two optional following arguments:
 - `--gif` in order to save the databases in a folder
 - `--file [file]` in order to specify the database to use
+- `--list` use the list implementation.

+For the `--list` option, instead of using the hastable implementation, it uses lists.
+It is the translation of what is written in rocq into ocaml.
+It then uses a natural (int) distribution / it is not normalized.

 ## DATA